-They also outlined a number of key data sets which are going to be of most interest to residents.
+It also outlines a number of key data sets, which are going to be of most interest to residents.

-We have used this code as the starting point for providing information, but where possible we will go further to ensure that as much information as possible is in the public domain.
+We've used this code as a starting point but, where possible, we will go further to ensure that as much information as possible is in the public domain.

-Full details are available in the Local Government Association Peer Review Report (PDF 177KB).
+Full details are available in the Local Government Association Peer Review Report (PDF 265KB).